You are here

 Community and Economic Development (on-campus)

-The community and economic development focus area can empower students with the insights and leadership skills needed to drive transformative change within various types of communities.
+The community and economic development concentration can empower students with the insights and leadership skills needed to drive transformative change within various types of communities.

 International Relations (online)

-The international relations focus area provides a deep understanding of global concepts such as intercultural relations, sociopolitical systems, international development, and foreign policy.
+The international relations concentration provides a deep understanding of global concepts such as intercultural relations, sociopolitical systems, international development, and foreign policy.

 Public Health (online)

-The public health focus area explores concepts critical to improving the health of communities worldwide.
+The public health concentration explores concepts critical to improving the health of communities worldwide.
 Students will learn a variety of interdisciplinary skills such as behavioral analysis, advocacy, and policy evaluation.

 Dual Degrees (on-campus option only):

 On-Campus students who choose to pursue dual degrees must be admitted separately to the MPA program and to the companion program.
-Dual-degree programs have been established with law, planning, information/library science, and social work.
+Dual-degree programs have been established with Law, City and Regional Planning, Information/Library science, and Social Work.
 Advisors in both degree programs must approve the joint plan.